SERVIR-WA/GALUP/training/2_rs/README.md

 ## Goal

-The second GALUP workshop aims at providing core concepts of use for remote sensing applications in land use planning.
-Using Google Earth Engine (GEE), the participants will explore remote sensing data, learn common indices, and use simple land cover classification techniques.
-The goal is to have an understanding of how these techniques can be used for better land-use decision making.
+The second GALUP workshop aims at providing training on core concepts in remote sensing applications for land use planning.
+Using Google Earth Engine (GEE), the participants will explore remote sensing data, learn common indices, and conduct land cover classification.
+This workshop is the first step toward understanding how these techniques can be used for land-use assessments.

 ## Objectives

-- Understand information obtained from different wavelengths/bands
+- Understand information obtained from different wavelength bands
-- Learn about remote sensing systems and datasets
+- Learn about remote sensing (RS) systems and datasets
-- Be familiar with Google Earth Engine
+- Become familiar with Google Earth Engine
-- Learn about commonly used indices and environmental variables from remote sensing
+- Learn about commonly used RS indices and environmental variables
 - Conduct supervised land cover classification using GEE
 - Interpret the results from different land cover classifications